Preventing Obesity in Children, Teens, and Adults

 Obesity-related depression and social isolation

-The longer a person is obese, the more he or she is at risk for problems.
+The longer a person is obese, the more they are at risk for problems.
 Many chronic

-diseases are linked with obesity.
+diseases are linked to obesity.
 Obesity may be hard to treat.
 That's why prevention

 is very important.

 Preventing obesity in children is vital.
 This is because childhood obesity is more

 likely to last into adulthood.
 An obese person has a high risk of diabetes, high blood

 Breastfed babies are less likely to become overweight.
 And the longer babies are breastfed,